-Component Input Technical simulation Market-economic simulation CO2 Hydrogenation Annual Synthetic Grid gas production and/or annual liquid fuel demand Hydrogen ratio and The plant produces the specified amount of synthetic gas in a way in which it tries to minimise the critical excess electricity production of the whole system as well as the production on power- Same as technical simulation CO2 ratio.
-Sequestration efficiencies (Elec./CO 2 and CO 2 /syngas) Relative heat output Max Capacity alone plants.
-If activating CEEP reduction strategy 8, the excess electricity produced is used for the production of additional synthetic gas when the plant has available capacity Biomass hydrogenation Annual Synthetic Grid gas production and/or annual liquid fuel The plant produces the specified amount of synthetic gas as base load.
-Same as technical simulation demand Efficiency (From gasification and Hydrogen to Synthetic gas) Hydrogen share Max Capacity Hydrogen is being used to minimise the excess electricity production of the system given the limitations in capacities of electrolysers and hydrogen storage used as part of the electrolysers for transport.
-Biogas hydrogenation Annual Synthetic Grid gas production and/or annual liquid fuel demand Efficiency (From biogas The plant produces the specified amount of synthetic gas as base load.
-Hydrogen is being used to minimise the excess electricity production of the system given the Same as technical simulation and Hydrogen to Synthetic gas) Hydrogen share production of the system given the limitations in capacities of electrolysers and hydrogen storage used as part of the electrolysers for transport.
-Max Capacity Liquid Electrofuel Synthesis Annual production of jet petrol, methanol and DME Production of electrofuels (methanol, DME and jet petrol) is transferred to the transport tab sheet.
-Same as technical simulation Efficiencies (additional conversion efficiency not accounted before) The production for liquid electrofuels is subtracted from transport electrofuel demand
+Liquid Fuel Production Pl Component Input Technical simulation Market-economic simulation CO 2 Hydrogenation Annual Synthetic Grid gas production and/or annual liquid fuel demand Hydrogen ratio and CO2 The plant produces the specified amount of synthetic gas in a way in which it tries to minimise the critical excess electricity production of the whole system as well as the Same as technical simulation ratio. production on power-alone plants.
+Sequestration efficiencies (Elec./CO 2 and If activating CEEP reduction strategy 8, the excess electricity CO 2 /syngas) produced is used for the production of additional synthetic Relative heat output gas when the plant has available capacity Max Capacity Ammonia production Annual ammonia production The plant produces the specified amount of ammonia in a way in which it tries to minimise the Same as technical simulation Hydrogen ratio and nitrogen ratio critical excess electricity production of the whole system as well as the Sequestration efficiencies (Elec./N2 and production at power-alone plants.
+N2/ammonia) Relative heat output Biomass Annual Synthetic Grid gas The plant produces the specified Same as technical simulation hydrogenation production and/or annual liquid fuel demand amount of synthetic gas as base load.
+Efficiency (From Hydrogen is being used to minimise gasification and Hydrogen the excess electricity production of to Synthetic gas) the system given the limitations in capacities of electrolysers and Hydrogen share hydrogen storage used as part of the electrolysers for transport.
+Max Capacity Biogas hydrogenation Annual Synthetic Grid gas production and/or annual liquid fuel demand The plant produces the specified amount of synthetic gas as base load.
+Same as technical simulation Efficiency (From biogas Hydrogen is being used to minimise and Hydrogen to Synthetic gas) the excess electricity production of the system given the limitations in Hydrogen share capacities of electrolysers and hydrogen storage used as part of the electrolysers for transport.
+Max Capacity , Liquid Electrofuel Synthesis Annual production of jet petrol, methanol and DME Production of electrofuels (methanol, DME and jet petrol) is transferred to the transport tab Same as technical simulation Efficiencies (additional conversion efficiency not sheet. accounted before) The production for liquid electrofuels is subtracted from transport electrofuel demand